 UVA and UVB protection and HEVIS light defense for your baby or child

-Three of the Eucerin Kids Sun products include Eucerin’s innovative Advanced Spectral Technology which combines broadband and photostable UVA/UVB filters1 for outstanding UV protection with antioxidant Licochalcone A, a powerful anti-oxidant that works to neutralize free radicals caused by UV and HEVIS light.
+Four of the Eucerin Kids Sun products include Eucerin’s innovative Advanced Spectral Technology which combines broadband and photostable UVA/UVB filters1 for outstanding UV protection with antioxidant Licochalcone A, a powerful anti-oxidant that works to neutralize free radicals caused by UV and HEVIS light.
 They also include Glycyrrhetinic Acid which supports skin’s own DNA repair mechanism.

 Eucerin Kids Mineral Sun Lotion Sensitive Protect SPF 30 is free from chemical filters and uses a broadband and photostable2 mineral filter system instead.